groovy-tutorial/groovy-tutorial/book/parts/06_Methods/30_VarArgs.md

 ---
 title:	Variable Arguments (Varargs)
 status:	in-progress
-description:
+description:	Some methods are happy to take as many parameters as you can muster.
 ...

-There are times where we want to .
-One such method is to use an array for a catch-all parameter
+There are times where we want to pass a variable number of parameters to the method but the parameter list for a method is fixed

+One approach is to use a list for a catch-all parameter, such as `items` does in the code below:

 ```groovy
 buyGroceries 'The Corner Store', ['apples', 'cat food', 'cream']